jgoeman/Jog-Your-Memory/README.md

 Looking for therapeutic exercise and an escape away from the crowds?
 Our mission is to use data science and machine learning to identify lightly trafficked trails with undiscovered greatness; the "Hidden Gems".

 ## Hypothesis/Question
-Can trail's popularity be predicted by its features?
+Can a trail's popularity be predicted by its features?

 ## Approach
-  1. Obtain trail information from National Parks Kaggle Data including trail name, location, distance, elevation gain, difficulty, rating, type of trail, features, activities, and map coordinates
+  1. Obtain trail information from National Parks Kaggle Data including trail name, location, distance, elevation gain, difficulty, rating, type of trail, features, activities, and map coordinates.

   1. Clean the data, create a Pandas DataFrame, and save as a csv file.
      * Use one-hot encoding dummy variables for all categorical feature columns.